CZ-NIC/dns-probe/doc/index.rst

 DNS Probe |version| Documentation
 =================================

-This documentation aids users of the [DNS Probe](https://gitlab.labs.nic.cz/adam/dns-probe), a tool for collection of DNS information from scanned requests and responses.
+This documentation aids users of the `DNS Probe <https://gitlab.labs.nic.cz/adam/dns-probe>`_, a tool for collection of DNS information from scanned requests and responses.

 .. only:: mode_structure